How to stop siblings fighting?

 1. Don't ever compare your kids to each other or to any other child.

 2. Do give lots of individual attention.
 Kids who feel loved and accepted for who they are will be less likely to fight.
-I have seen sibling rivalry dramatically diminish in most households where parents commit to "special time" with each child.
+I have seen sibling rivalry dramatically diminish in most households where parents commit to "Special Time."

 3. Do intervene to keep kids occupied before they get bored and a fight erupts.
 Give attention BEFORE they fight.